Queensland disaster and emergency management

 The Queensland Government is delivering the largest change to the state’s disaster and emergency management system in years.
 This significant body of work will ensure emergency services personnel and volunteers are best placed to continue delivering a world-class response to Queenslanders.

-Select the tiles below to learn how the reforms will impact your agency and work unit.
+Select the tiles below to learn how the reforms may affect your agency and about the benefits to come.

 About the Reform Implementation Taskforce

 The Government has authorised and funded a team of experts from across emergency services agencies to form a Reform Implementation Taskforce (RIT).
-Deputy Commissioner Shane Chelepy, the current State Disaster Coordinator, is heading the Taskforce.
-Steve Gollschewski, the Special Coordinator Police and Emergency Service Reform Program, is leading a broader reform program that includes these reforms.
+Assistant Commissioner Marcus Hill, is heading the Taskforce.
+Steve Gollschewski, the Special Coordinator Police and Emergency Services Reform is leading a broader reform program that includes these reforms.

 The Taskforce is closely collaborating with all stakeholders across state and local governments to ensure a measured, consistent, and cohesive implementation of the changes.